11 Modern Logo Design Trends: The Future of Visual Branding

 - Overlay new stylistic elements carefully to enhance rather than overwhelm existing foundations.

-- Add dimensional elements like gradients or shadows for increased depth vs flat graphics.
+- Add dimensional elements, such as gradients or shadows, to increase depth vs. flat graphics.

 - Adjust layout or spatial balance.
 Improved modern reproductions can make overly intricate vintage engravings or early digital vector shapes feel cleaner and more focused.